 I love doing pop ups in South London (its home!) you get some great crowds in Clapham.
 Balham, Brixton but I do pop-ups all over London from Maida Vale, Dalston to Park Lane, as long as the venue feels right and fits our style of cuisine to create the right ambiance, that’s what matters.

 What is your signature/favourite dish and drink etc?

 Well guess so far guests have loved our fish vindaye (pickled mustard fish, served cold traditionally) my favourite drink especially over Summer is a traditional Alouda (made with agar jelly, basil seeds, vanilla milk) or something stronger using Mauritian rum mixed with fresh blended lychees, mint, lime and on the rocks.
 Heaven!

 Why should we come and visit you?

-Because if you have yet to try Mauritian cuisine our supperclubs and pop ups are the best place to start!
+Because if you have yet to try Mauritian cuisine our supper clubs and pop-ups are the best places to start!

 Aside from yourselves what is your favourite Pop Up?

-So far Darjeeling Express, she serves the most amazing Indian food, I would go back again and again this time I’Il take my parents with me (which says something)
+So far Darjeeling Express, serves the most amazing Indian food, I would go back, again and again, this time I’ll take my parents with me (which says something)

 Finally what exciting events, news etc. have you got coming up?